10 Most Convincing Reasons to Quit your Day Job

 Meeting

-‘Kristovskis-meeting-89.jpg’ by Baltic Development Forum
+Meeting ‘Kristovskis-meeting-89.jpg’ by Baltic Development Forum@flickr

-It’s unreasonable to expect to get on like a house on fire with your entire office, but that doesn’t mean that you have to put up with a group of people that you simply don’t get along with.
+It’s unreasonable to expect to get on like a house on fire with your entire office.
+But that doesn’t mean that you have to put up with a group of people that you simply don’t get along with.
 Sometimes, it’s unavoidable; whether it’s a colleague or a superior, from time to time you might come across someone who makes your life really unpleasant.
-The easiest and best thing to do is to remove yourself from the situation and begin work somewhere else, in an all the more pleasant environment.
+The easiest and best thing to do is to remove yourself from the situation.
+And begin work somewhere else, in an all the more pleasant environment.
 The longer you stay in an uncomfortable environment, the less productive your work will be.

 04 – You’ve hit your glass ceiling